John Lydon: 2009–present: Public Image Ltd reformation

-Lydon was cast to play the role of King Herod for the North American arena tour of Andrew Lloyd Webber's rock opera Jesus Christ Superstar.
-He was to play the role starting 9 June through 17 August, and be joined by Ben Forster as Jesus, Brandon Boyd of rock band Incubus as Judas Iscariot, Destiny's Child singer Michelle Williams as Mary Magdalene, and former 'N Sync singer JC Chasez as Pontius Pilate.
+Lydon was cast to play the role of King Herod for the North American arena tour of Andrew Lloyd Webber's sung-through rock opera Jesus Christ Superstar.
+He was to play the role starting 9 June through 17 August, and be joined by Ben Forster as Jesus, Brandon Boyd of rock band Incubus as Judas Iscariot, former Destiny's Child singer Michelle Williams as Mary Magdalene, and former NSYNC singer JC Chasez as Pontius Pilate.
 On 31 May 2014, the producers announced that the tour of the production was cancelled, because of poor advance ticket sales.

 A compilation of Lydon's lyrics, Mr. Rotten's Songbook, was published in 2017.
 The limited-edition book includes the words to every song he wrote during his entire career, punctuated by his own original sketches and cartoons.

 In 2021, Lydon competed in season six of The Masked Singer as the wild card contestant "Jester" which was the show's second human character after Larry the Cable Guy's wild card character "Baby".
 He was eliminated alongside Natasha Bedingfield as "Pepper".

 In 2023, Lydon, with PiL, submitted a song to compete to represent Ireland in the annual Eurovision Song Contest.
 The song was entitled "Hawaii", and was a love song dedicated to his wife.
 The band failed to advance past the qualifying rounds of the Contest, placing 4th overall out of 6 entrants.

 Origin of stage name

-Lydon explained the origin of his stage name, Johnny Rotten, in a Daily Telegraph feature interview in 2007: he was given the name in the mid-1970s, when his lack of oral hygiene led to his teeth turning green.
+Lydon explained the origin of his stage name, Johnny Rotten, in a feature interview with The Daily Telegraph in 2007: he was given the name in the mid-1970s, when his lack of oral hygiene led to his teeth turning green.
 One version says the name came from the Sex Pistols' guitarist Steve Jones, who saw Lydon's teeth and exclaimed, "You're rotten, you are!"

 In 2008, Lydon had extensive dental work performed in Los Angeles, at a reported cost of US$22,000.
 He explained that it was not done out of vanity: "It was necessity ... all those rotten teeth were seriously beginning to corrupt my system".